Glazing Your Picture

 - Anti-reflective glass.
 This is a specialist low reflectance glass with an optically coated surface that virtually eliminates reflected light.
 This gives excellent clarity and in most cases it also offers and more UV protection than standard float glass (approx 50% to 90% depending on the manufacturer), (suitable for Level 3 & 4 framing).

 - Conservation Glass.
 This is a specialist Ultra Violet (UV) laminated light blocking glass.
 It offers little or no reduction in reflection and there is a barely detectable colouration in the glass, but it offers excellent UV protection (around 97% – 99%).
 This glass would be used for conservation framing work, (suitable for Level 1 & 2 framing).

 - Museum glass (a specialist laminated and optically coated glass) – offering the UV protection levels of Conservation Glass and also giving the benefits of Anti-reflective glass, (suitable for Level 1 & 2 framing).

-All of the above options are also available in specialist acrylic glazing where weight (due to size of the frame) or public safety may be an issue.
+Options are also available in acrylic glazing where weight or safety may be an issue.